24/7 Emergency Line: (916) 937-8322

 2

-Walk-and-TurnWalking heel-to-toe in a straight line
+Walk-and-TurnWalking heel-to-toe along a straight line, then turning and returning

 3

-One-Leg StandBalancing on one foot for 30 seconds
+One-Leg StandBalancing on one foot for 30 seconds while counting aloud

 Chemical Testing (Hour 1)